MicrosoftDocs/powerquery-docs/powerquery-docs/filter-values.md

 ![](images/me-filter-values-sort-filter-menu.png)

 > [!Note]
 > In this article we'll focus on the aspects related to filtering data.
-To learn more about the sort options and how to sort columns in Power Query, see [article title](url).
+To learn more about the sort options and how to sort columns in Power Query, see [article title] (url).

 #### Remove empty